learn-co-curriculum/oo-relationships-practice/exercises/lyft.md

   - a passenger has many rides
     - a passenger is initialized with a name
   - a driver has many rides
-    - a driver is initialized with a distance
+    - a driver is initialized with a name
   - a ride belongs to a passenger and a driver
     - a ride is initialized with a distance (as a float)

 Write out the relationships using has_many, belongs_to and has_many_through.

-Create the necessary methods to connect these classes.
+Complete the following deliverables.
+You may choose to make additional helper methods if you find them useful.

 #### Passenger